The King's (The Cathedral) School: The Cathedral Chorister School

+Twentieth century

+During the Second World War several staff, including the headmaster, joined the armed forces; others were heavily involved in the Home Guard (which used the school facilities for meetings and training), fire-watching and Digging for Victory, on the land then owned in Park Crescent.
+Female staff joined for the first time and served throughout the War.
+The staff and the 288 pupils dug trenches on the School Field and at one point a downed German Junkers Ju 88 bomber was exhibited to raise funds for ‘Weapons Week’.

-In the early sixties, under the headship of Dr C.M.
-Harrison, the entire school would traipse up Park Road for morning service at All Saint's C-of-E church.
+In the early sixties, under the headship of Dr C. M. Harrison, the entire school would traipse up Park Road for morning service at All Saint's C-of-E church.
 School Inspectors declared this practice to be in contravention of the Education Act 1944's requirement to hold the daily assembly on-site.
 Also in the 1960s, teaching included Saturday morning classes; and boarders were obliged to attend Sunday matins and/or evensong at the Cathedral.